-- Client 2's get operation overlaps in time with client 1's set operation - Maybe the set operation takes effect first? - Just as likely, the get operation may be executed first - Either outcome is fine in this case
+- Client 2's get operation overlaps in time with client 1's set operation - Maybe the set operation takes effect first? - Maybe the get operation is executed first? - Either outcome is fine in this case

 NON-LINEARIZABILITY

 Non-Linearizable despite quorum reads/writes